Mobile App Prototyping: Key to Developing Successful Apps

-In this article I'm going to summarize Azoft’s experience and describe the application prototyping steps, that we use to create carefully developed and well-structured prototypes of future products.
+In this article, I'm going to summarize Azoft’s experience and describe the mobile application prototyping steps, that we use to create carefully developed and well-structured prototypes of future products.

 Obviously, mobile application development begins with an initial idea followed by product demand and value research.
 The next step is planning out the application logic and UI design or prototyping.
 Only then the actual code is written.